 To make a dog shampoo hypoallergenic means ideally avoiding chemicals, parabens, sulfates and the like.

-This means Earthbath Hypoallergenic Totally Natural Pet Shampoo gets off to a great start because the brand prides itself on being earth-kind and making products that are totally natural and 100% biodegradable.
+This means Earthbath gets off to a great start because the brand prides itself on being earth-kind and making products that are totally natural and 100% biodegradable.

 No shampoo can be guaranteed not to trigger an allergic reaction (after all the humble peanut can trigger allergies when eaten).

-The brand offers a choice of three different vet recommended shampoos, including ‘Calm’ (suitable for puppies) which contains rosemary, chamomile, and aloe.
+The brand offers a choice of three different vet recommended products, including this one for sensitive skin

-Rosemary is known for its naturally disinfectant properties and helps to keep the skin clean and clear of excessive amounts of bacteria.
+Rosemary is known for its natural disinfectant properties and helps to keep the skin clean and clear of excessive amounts of bacteria.

 Chamomile is calming and soothing, whilst aloe is moisturizing.
 As well as being a gentle and effective cleanser, the ingredients act together to seal the hair cuticle flat leaving a gorgeously soft and shiny coat.